Samantha Pinto

 About me

 After attending Rutgers (undergraduate) and UCLA (graduate), I began my career at Georgetown University, where I helped to build curriculum, programming, and connections around feminist, African American, and African Studies, and in 2016 helped to establish the African American Studies department.
-In 2019, I joined the faculty in the English Department of The University of Texas at Austin, where I am also affiliated faculty in the Center for Women’s & Gender Studies and the African & African Diaspora Studies department.
-From 2022-2025, I served as Director of UT’s Humanities Institute, leading its transformation into a research institute to support faculty as well as graduate & undergraduate student research.
+In 2019, I joined the faculty in the English Department of The University of Texas at Austin, where I am also affiliated faculty in Women’s, Gender, & Sexuality Studies and African & African Diaspora Studies.
+From 2022-2025, I served as Director of UT’s Humanities Institute, leading its transformation into a research institute to support faculty as well as graduate & undergraduate students.
 Collaboration and creating pathways for others to shine are the hallmarks of my professional life, including the Black Feminism on the Edge Book Series.
+In 2025, I launched a student-based research lab on mobile reproductive health, as well as a podcast dedicated to the stories and study of higher education access for first-generation and underrepresented college students.
 My third book, Inside the Body of Black Feminism (Duke UP, 2026), centers on African diaspora engagements with organs and biological systems in the body.
-I’m currently working on book-length projects on travel, leisure, & wellness cultures; feminist ambivalence; and divorce, as well as launching a research team on mobile reproductive health.
+I’m currently working on book-length projects on travel, leisure, & wellness cultures; faith & diversity in the contemporary university; feminist ambivalence; and divorce.